 Highlights of Smith’s accolades as a filmmaker include:

-Smith is humbled to have worked with and befriended many well-know actors, writers and political speakers over the years, many of who feature in his forthcoming documentaries, such as Ed Asner, Gore Vidal, Tony Benn, Daniel Sunjata and Noam Chomsky.
+Smith is humbled to have worked with and befriended many well-know actors, writers and political speakers over the years, many of who feature in his forthcoming documentaries, such as Ed Asner, the late Gore Vidal, the late Tony Benn, Daniel Sunjata and Noam Chomsky.

 Smith filming with the late Tony Benn, at Mr. Benn’s home in London, England

 Smith filming with the late Gore Vidal, at Mr. Vidal’s home in Hollywood, CA

 Smith and 7-time Emmy Award winner, Ed Asner, promote one of Smith’s plays at a red carpet event in Hollywood, CA

 To date, Smith has written 7 verse plays.

 His accolades include: two-time Hollywood Fringe International Award Winner (and four-time nominee); two-time Encore Producers’ Award Winner; Hollywood Fringe Comedy Award Nomination; Amnesty International Freedom of Expression Award Nomination; Gandhi Foundation Award Recipient; three-time Arts Council England Award Recipient, and countless professional 4 and 5-star reviews.